|

 ingredients to make orange cookies

-The ingredients for this easy recipe are basic and probably have almost everything already in your pantry.
+• The ingredients for this easy recipe are basic and you probably have almost everything in your pantry.

-The fresh-squeezed orange juice can be substituted with 2 teaspoons of frozen orange juice, orange extract, or bottled orange juice.
+• The fresh-squeezed orange juice can be substituted with 2 teaspoons of frozen orange juice, orange extract, or bottled orange juice. if you want a plain sugar cookie, leave out the orange juice.

-I like my cookies plain but you can also make a super simple cream cheese frosting by combining room temperature cheese, powdered sugar, orange extract, and vanilla extract.
-Use a wooden spoon to mix it all together until smooth a creamy.
+• You can frost the cooled cookies with a super easy sugar cookie frosting; combine room temperature cream cheese, powdered sugar, orange extract, and vanilla extract.
+Use a wooden spoon to mix it all until smooth a creamy.

 Instructions

-In a medium bowl, combine the butter, granulated white sugar, vanilla, and egg.
-Use a wooden spoon to mix all the ingredients thoroughly.
+In a medium bowl, combine the softened butter, granulated white sugar, vanilla, and egg. (you can substitute an egg yolk) Use a wooden spoon to mix all the ingredients thoroughly.
 Next, add the orange zest and orange juice to the butter mixture and mix until creamy and smooth.

-In a separate bowl whisk together the flour, baking soda, baking powder, and salt.
+In a separate bowl whisk together the all purpose flour, baking soda, baking powder, and salt.
 Use a wooden spoon and mix the dry ingredients into the wet ingredients.

 Cover bowl with plastic wrap and place in refrigerator for about 30 minutes.